ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 messageContext.get(framer, key) -> value
 ~~~

-## Message Framer Lifetime
+## Message Framer Lifetime {#framer-lifetime}

 When a Connection establishment attempt begins, an event is delivered to
-notify the Framer that a new Connection is being created.
+notify the framer implementation that a new Connection is being created.
 Similarly, a stop event is delivered when a Connection is being torn down.
-The Framer can use the Connection object to look up specific properties
+The framer implementation can use the Connection object to look up specific
-of the connection or the network being used that may influence how
+properties of the Connection or the network being used that may influence how
 to frame Messages.

 ~~~